pypm/home/docs/studies/index.md

 The choice of the single additional parameter is studied.

 * Projections for growth resulting from relaxation of social distancing.
+Choose some modified transmission rates, show the expectations, and consider how much time is required to detect changes for a given significance.

-Choose some transmission rates (corresponding to a fraction of R_0, or a multiple of R_now), and show the expectations.
-Consider the effect of contact tracing (included in reference model 2.)
+* Consider the effect of contact tracing (included in reference model 2.)

 ## [Archive of older studies](archive/index.md)